bevyengine/bevy/CONTRIBUTING.md

 Bevy also currently has the following "development process" goals:

 * **Rapid experimentation over API stability**: We need the freedom to experiment and iterate in order to build the best engine we can.
 This will change over time as APIs prove their staying power.
 * **Consistent vision**: The engine needs to feel consistent and cohesive.
 This takes precedent over democratic and/or decentralized processes.
-See [*How we're organized*](#how-were-organized) for more details.
+See our [*Bevy Organization doc*](/docs/the_bevy_organization.md) for more details.
 * **Flexibility over bureaucracy**: Developers should feel productive and unencumbered by development processes.
 * **Focus**: The Bevy Org should focus on building a small number of features excellently over merging every new community-contributed feature quickly.
 Sometimes this means pull requests will sit unmerged for a long time.
 This is the price of focus and we are willing to pay it.
 Fortunately Bevy is modular to its core.
 3rd party plugins are a great way to work around this policy.
 * **User-facing API ergonomics come first**: Solid user experience should receive significant focus and investment.
 It should rarely be compromised in the interest of internal implementation details.